EconomyLens.com

 Related

 Investors are growing confident that President Donald Trump’s constantly-changing US trade policy won’t derail the surge in investment around artificial intelligence.
 “Part of the relief was that the tariffs on a very important sector around the US outlook on earnings, which is tech and AI, is mostly left unaffected,” said Angelo Kourkafas, senior global investment strategist at Edward Jones.
-Apple, which pledged increased US investment at a White House meeting this week, won 4.2 percent, marking its third straight significant gain.
+Apple, which pledged increased US investment at a White House meeting this week, won 4.2 percent, its third straight significant gains.
 Nvidia and Google parent Alphabet also advanced.

 A White House official told AFP that the Trump administration plans to “issue an executive order in the near future clarifying misinformation about the tariffing of gold bars and other specialty products.”

 In European trading, both London’s FTSE 100 and Frankfurt dipped, while Paris stocks edged higher.
 Japanese stocks led the way on a mostly negative day for Asian markets, fueled by relief that Tokyo and Washington had settled a tariff issue that raised concerns about their trade deal.
 “Since the tariff agreement between the US and the European Union, some clarity has emerged, but confusion around its implementation is just beginning to surface,” said Jochen Stanzl, chief market analyst at CMC Markets.
 “In Japan, there is relief today upon hearing that the various tariffs will not be cumulative,” he added.
-The Nikkei 225 stocks index jumped nearly two percent after Japan’s tariffs envoy stated that Washington was expected to revise an executive order that stacked tariffs on top of each other.
-“However, it remains unclear whether the same rules apply for Japan and the EU,” Stanzl noted.
+The Nikkei 225 stocks index jumped nearly two percent after Japan’s tariffs envoy said Washington was expected to revise an executive order that stacked tariffs on top of each other.
+“However, it remains unclear whether the same rules apply for Japan and the EU,” Stanzl added.

 – Key figures at around 2030 GMT –